- slide 1 of 4

 Gather a few simple facts about the history of St. Patrick’s Day to put on each clue.
 They do not have to be very in-depth, just a few easy sentences.
 The facts should be put onto five clue papers.
 Here are some examples of what can be put on the clues:

 2. After being kidnapped from his childhood home in Britain, St. Patrick spent 6 years of his childhood as a slave in Ireland.
-He eventually escaped from slavery by escaping on a get-a-way ship to Britain.
+He eventually escaped from slavery by finding his way aboard a getaway ship to Britain.

 3. St. Patrick later went to France where he spent 12 years training at a monastery to become a bishop.
 Once he became a Bishop, he often dreamed of returning to Ireland.
 When St. Patrick returned to Ireland he gave many people gifts without taking any in return.